nip403/Technical-Analysis/README.md

 - kelly criterion for sizing, + other allocation tools like efficient frontier/optimising by var
 - backtesting
 - add option to return dollar value var/es
+- add compatibility to plot and calculate portfolio holdings with different dates, i.e. purchased from when, and be able to plot cumulative returns from there